This article has been updated since originally published on Nov. 1, 2003. Its heartfelt tale of "dividend love" is relevant now more than ever.

 At the end of the day, this strategy is no different from any other in that it requires a significant amount of time and effort to succeed.
 One must dig through countless losers in order to find just a handful of the best opportunities, and if you simply don't have the time to make that commitment, or if you're looking to supplement your own selections, consider letting the Fool do the work for you.

-This, after all, is my life's work, and professionally speaking, I enjoy doing nothing more.
-Income Investor will provide two superior income-producing selections each month in addition to other actionable advice on how to increase yields in other areas of your portfolio.
-We also provide special features on a regular basis that are dripping with other carefully screened selections, which, like the newsletter, are also producing market-beating returns with lower volatility than the benchmarks.
+This, after all, is my life's work, and professionally speaking, there's nothing I enjoy more.
+Income Investor provides two superior income-producing selections each month in addition to other actionable advice on how to increase yields in other areas of your portfolio.
+We also regularly feature other carefully screened selections which, like the newsletter, are also producing market-beating returns with lower volatility than the benchmarks.

-Of course, we teach self-reliance here at the Fool as much today as ever, but if your personal schedule doesn't allow for this kind of research commitment, or if digging through hundreds of 10-Ks and 10-Qs isn't your idea of a hot Saturday night, us Foolish folk are happy to do the work for you, because, well, that is our idea of a hot Saturday night.
+Of course, we teach self-reliance here at the Fool as much today as ever, but if your personal schedule doesn't allow for this kind of research commitment, or if digging through hundreds of 10-Ks and 10-Qs isn't your idea of a hot Saturday night, we Foolish folk are happy to do it for you, because, well, that is our idea of a hot Saturday night.

 Mathew's last hot Saturday night occurred when his air conditioner quit during a summer heat wave.
-He doesn't own any of the investments mentioned in this article, but you can see what he does own in his Foolish profile.
+He owns shares of PepsiCo and Synovus Financial.
 The Motley Fool has a disclosure policy.